 In 1928, 27 year old , Edwin ‘Ted’ Helton took over a general store across the street from The Claren.
 In 1923 Helton had married Agnes Crow, a woman 14years his senior.
 The couple had a daughter, but the marriage was not a success.
 Apparently this was not due to age difference, because soon after the move to Augathella, Helton began a relationship with Margaret Roche, then in her forties.
 Not surprisingly it led to the break-up of the Roche marriage.
 When John Roche left, Helton moved into the hotel and over the next few years he received generous gifts of cash from Mrs Roche.

 In 1935 Mr Roche died.
 By this time Edwin Helton exerted considerable influence over his mistress.
 It was said he bullied her into not attending her estranged husband’s funeral.
 Increasingly, there were strains on the relationship and arguments over money and property.
-One witness testified to the dead woman’s irritation when Helton suggested they play cards for The Telegraph Hotel, and when he brought up the subject of her will.
+One witness testified to the dead woman’s irritation when Helton suggested they play cards with The Telegraph Hotel as stake, and when he brought up the subject of her will.
 Despite this, she did make a will leaving the bulk of her estate to him.

 In the late afternoon of September 10 1937 Mrs Roche, now 50, suddenly took ill.
 She was taken to hospital, but died soon afterwards.
 She and Helton had lunched together on salmon earlier that day.
 It seemed unlikely, but could food poisoning have been the cause?